About this site

 Then, a few years back, I started keeping a similar type of notebook for the life lessons I was learning along the way.
 I actually started doing this for the benefit of the practice itself: I found that when I was in a rough spot, asking, "How can I study this situation in order to learn how to overcome it?" was the one thing that rescued me from the quicksand of self-pity and put me on solid ground again.
 Becoming a student of life made me feel sturdy and strong even when my circumstances were otherwise scary.

 But no small benefit of this practice was that, in time, I did actually learn how to overcome some of these obstacles, and navigate through some of those difficult feelings!
 Hidden inside each difficulty were the keys to getting free of it.
 As I was discovering these keys, I started to gather them into an outline, so that I could find them again.
 I've since found it immensely, embarrassingly helpful to go back and read this outline when I'm in a rough patch again, and be reminded what helped the last time I was there (forgetfulness springs eternal).

-The lessons that I've learned, the lessons that wiser guides have offered us, the poetry and music that artists have created for us, and most of all, the lessons that you can share with others in this community -- this is what this site hopes to make accessible so that everyone can get what they need when they need it.
+The lessons that I've learned, the lessons that wiser guides have offered us, the poetry and music that artists have created for us, and most of all, the lessons of your own that you can share with others in this community -- this is what this site hopes to make accessible so that everyone can get what they need when they need it.